JerryI/wljs-interpreter/README.md

 In the same manner the separation between `Line[]` used in `Graphics3D` and in `Graphics` functions was made.

+### External or anonymous functions
+If the called expression was not found in all available contextes, the interpreter will extend `core` with a server-call, i.e. ask kernel to evaluate the unknown symbol and return back the result.

+By the default those special missing expressions becomes in the end virtual containers and can call `update` method on other containerized functions.

 ### Meta Data
 To share some data between functions, to use local and global memory of the executable objects, specifying methods of evaluation and DOM access the following object is provided